-aonb designation & the importance of good design
+AONB designation & the importance of placemaking & good design

-- 1.3 The Guidance includes specific design modules covering the more common types of development seen on Gower, namely:
+- 1.3 The Guidance outlines the placemaking issues which need to be considered on a 'case by case' basis.
+The guidance is not a set of rules but rather a set of principles which can be addressed in many different ways.
+The overarching purpose is to facilitate the Placemaking aspirations of the Council and deliver the key objective of significantly raising standards of design across the Gower AONB.
+The Guidance includes specific design modules covering the more common types of development seen on Gower, namely:

 - residential;

 - agricultural;

 - commercial and tourism;

-- · conversions; and
+- conversions; and

 - chalets